thomasabishop/systems-obscure/src/posts/nand-to-tetris-unit-one.md

 To recap, elementary computational processes can be represented as logical functions.
 A function consists in one or more Boolean operators processing bits.
 For each Boolean operator we can construct a chip that represents its truth conditions.
-We call these logic gates.
+We call these chips logic gates.
 Logic gates are built with transistors that either block or permit the flow of electric current.
-This makes them behave in a manner identical to mechanical switches.
+This makes them behave in a manner almost identical to mechanical switches.

 Now that we know how the individual logic gates work and how they are implemented electronically, we will explore how they can be applied in